cosmos/cosmos-sdk/STABLE_RELEASES.md

 * Bugs that may cause **state corruption or data loss**.
 * Bugs that may directly or indirectly cause a **security vulnerability**.
 * Non-breaking features that are strongly requested by the community.
-* CLI improvements that are strongly requested by the community.
+* Non-breaking CLI improvements that are strongly requested by the community.

 ## What pull requests will NOT be automatically included in stable point-releases